 The need to diversify

 No investments are immune to market-related risks and will most probably see some amount of fall at some point in time.
 Over the years, we have seen tech stocks fall when the dot-com bubble burst and financial stocks fall during the subprime crisis.
 Even the growth of real estate investments has seen a considerable stagnation in the past few years.
-It is a huge risk to put all your eggs in one basket, one that can even lead to disruption of your investment goals.
+You would take a substantial risk by putting all your eggs in one basket, one that can even lead to disruption of your investment goals.

 Diversification with mutual funds